 Submit the thesis and Master’s Thesis Cover Sheet to your advisor for a signature approval.

-Submit the signed Master’s Thesis Cover Sheet and ETD Release Form to the Academic Administrator (all these forms are available here).
+Submit the signed Master’s Thesis Cover Sheet and ETD Release Form to the Program Administrator (all these forms are available here).
 Students should determine the deadline of their thesis based on the month in which they wish to graduate.

 Once you have been notified that the DGS has approved your thesis, follow the Graduate School's procedure for official submission.
 Please keep in mind that it is necessary to submit your thesis for review in advance of the listed deadline.